Sunlight on RRHA

 - Your request must identify the records you are seeking with “reasonable specificity.”
 This does not limit the volume or number of records that you are requesting; rather, it requires that you be specific enough so that we can identify and locate the records that you are seeking.

-- Your request must be made for and can only be responded to with preexisting records of RRHA.
+- Your request must be made for and can only be responded to with existing records of RRHA.
 FOIA gives you a right to inspect or copy records; it does not apply to a situation in where you are asking general questions about the work of RRHA, nor does it require RRHA to create a record that does not exist.

 - You may choose to receive electronic records in any format used by RRHA in the regular course of business.
 For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via email or via a computer disk.
 Printed-out hardcopies are also an available option at your request.

 - Upon receiving your request, we may need to contact you for additional information.
-To better serve you, we ask that you please cooperate with staff’s efforts to clarify the type of records that you are seeking, or our attempts to reach a reasonable agreement about a response to your large request.
+To better serve you, we ask that you please cooperate with staff’s efforts to clarify the type of records that you are seeking, or our attempts to reach a reasonable agreement about a response to a large request.
 We may need to discuss your request with you to ensure that we understand exactly what records you are seeking.

 600 E Broad Street